TDOC: 4 East Tennesseans arrested for conspiracy to sneak drugs into jail - NewsBreak

 TDOC: 4 East Tennesseans arrested for conspiracy to sneak drugs into jail

 PIKEVILLE, Tenn.
-(WJHL) — The Tennessee Department of Correction (TDOC) announced Monday the arrests of four East Tennesseans after a months-long investigation.
+(WJHL) — The Tennessee Department of Corrections (TDOC) announced Monday the arrests of four East Tennesseans after a months-long investigation.

-Three of the four arrested are residents of Northeast Tennessee.Some Tennessee State Park pools to remain closed indefinitely
+Three of the four arrested are residents of Northeast Tennessee.Contraband ring at Morgan County prison uncovered after traffic stop

 The following were arrested for conspiring to sneak drugs into the Bledsoe County Correctional Complex, according to a release: